fexmetrica/fex-metrica/README.md

 ```

 This will open the opencv.rb file.
-Find the following lines in this file:
+Find the following lines in the file:

 >> jpeg = Formula["jpeg"]